raphael-chir/mtk-demo/README.md

 ```
 select * from customers where last_name = 'Chir';
 ```
+---
 #### 5 - Test indexes
 ```
 \di
 ```
+---
 #### 6 - Test functions
 Check functions (func & proc types)
 ```
 \df
 ```
-Important !
-At this stage we have noticed that an incompatibility had been raised by migration portal, but MTK hasn't log it !
+**Important** : At this stage we have noticed that an incompatibility had been raised by migration portal, but MTK hasn't log it !
 Let's test
 ```
 select get_customer_total(4755);